FilOzone/filecoin-services-payments/README.md

 ### Settlement

-Functions for processing payments and finalizing rails.
+Functions for processing payments by moving funds from the client to the payee based on the rail's terms.

 #### `settleRail(uint256 railId, uint256 untilEpoch)`

-Settles payments for a rail up to a specified epoch.
-This is the main function for processing payments.
-It calculates the amount owed based on the rail's rate(s) and the elapsed time, transfers the tokens, and updates the rail's state.

-- **When to use:** Any rail participant (client, payee, or operator) can call this periodically to ensure payments are processed.
-It's often called just before another action to ensure the rail's state is up-to-date.
-- **Parameters**:
-  - `railId`: The rail's unique identifier.
-  - `untilEpoch`: The target epoch for settlement (cannot be in the future).
-- **Returns**:
-  - `totalSettledAmount`: The gross amount transferred from the client's account.
-  - `totalNetPayeeAmount`: The net amount received by the payee after any commissions.
-  - `totalOperatorCommission`: The commission paid to the operator.
-  - `finalSettledEpoch`: The actual epoch to which settlement was completed, which may be less than `untilEpoch` if the client was not fully funded.
-  - `note`: Additional information, often from the validator.
-- **Requirements**:
-  - Cannot settle future epochs.
-  - Settlement may be partial if the client's account is not funded to cover the full duration up to `untilEpoch`.

-  **Note**: The final outcome of rail settlement is fully subject to decision of the validator contract.
+This is the primary function for processing payments.
+It can be called by any rail participant (client, payee, or operator) to settle due payments up to a specified epoch.
+A network fee in the native token may be required for this transaction.

+The behavior of `settleRail` critically depends on whether the rail is active or terminated:

+-   **For Active Rails:** Settlement can only proceed up to the epoch the client's account was last known to be fully funded (`lockupLastSettledAt`).
+This is a key safety feature: if a client becomes insolvent, settlement of an active rail halts, preventing it from running a deficit.
+-   **For Terminated Rails:** Settlement can proceed up to the rail's final `endEpoch`, drawing directly from the locked funds that act as a safety guarantee.

+**The Role of the Validator in Settlement**

+If a rail has a validator, `settleRail` will call the `validatePayment` function on the validator contract for each segment being settled.
+This gives the validator significant power:

+-   **It can approve the proposed payment** by returning the same amount and end epoch.
+-   **It can partially settle** by returning a `settleUpto` epoch that is earlier than the proposed end of the segment.
+-   **It can modify the payment amount** for the settled period by returning a `modifiedAmount`.
+-   **It can effectively reject settlement** for a segment by returning 0 for the settlement duration (`result.settleUpto` equals `epochStart`).

+However, the validator's power is not absolute.
+The Payments contract enforces these critical constraints on the validator's response:
+-   It **cannot** settle a rail beyond the proposed settlement segment.
+-   It **cannot** approve a payment amount that is greater than the maximum allowed by the rail's `paymentRate` for the duration it is approving.

+**Note**: While the validator has significant control, the final settlement outcome is also dependent on the client having sufficient funds for the amount being settled.

 #### `settleTerminatedRailWithoutValidation(uint256 railId)`

-An emergency settlement function for a terminated rail where the validator may be malfunctioning.
-It allows the *client* to settle the rail in full, bypassing the validator.
+This is a crucial escape-hatch function that allows the **client** to finalize a terminated rail that is otherwise stuck, for example, due to a malfunctioning validator.

-- **When to use:** As a last resort if a rail is terminated but the validator is preventing the final settlement, trapping funds.
-This ensures the client can eventually recover any remaining locked funds after paying the payee what is owed.
+-   **When to use:** As a last resort, after a rail has been terminated and its full settlement window (`endEpoch`) has passed.
-- **Parameters**:
-  - `railId`: The identifier for the terminated rail.
-- **Returns**: Settlement details, similar to `settleRail`.
+-   **What it does:** It settles the rail in full up to its `endEpoch`, completely bypassing the `validator`.
+This ensures that any funds owed to the payee are paid and any remaining client funds are unlocked.
 -   **Requirements**:
     -   Caller must be the rail's client.
     -   The rail must be terminated.
     -   The current block number must be past the rail's final settlement window (`rail.endEpoch`).

 ### Validation